Jakub41/Simple-PHP-Web-App/README.md

-# Mono-Solutions-Assignment
+# A PHP APP
-A multi language site task
+A multi language site built in PHP

+## How to run it